-For a BXA with a design concentration, students must complete 108 units: 96 units of required courses plus 12 units of design electives (see below).
+For a BXA with a design concentration, students must complete 108 units: 98 units of required courses plus at least 10 units of design electives (see below).
 A portfolio review is required for admission.

-- Lab I: Understanding Form and Context (Fall) 9 units
+- Studio I: Form and Context (9 units)

-Please visit the BXA Intercollege Degree Programs Website for additional information.
-Students can also contact Steve Stadelmeier, the design advisor for BXA programs, or Stephanie Murray, the BXA programs director.
+Please visit the BXA Intercollege Degree Programs web site for additional information.
+Students can also contact Jamie Kosnosky, the design advisor for BXA programs, or Stephanie Murray, the BXA programs director.